insilichem/dummyatoms/README.md

 	Press run and you will obtain the topology (.prmtop) and coordinates (.inpcrd) of your programm and some visualitation outputs (.mol2, .pdb)

+6. MD
+	You can use [@Plumme OpenMM GUI](https://github.com/miniaoshi/Plumme_OpenMM) to easily run the MD inputs you just created.

 ## Get help